Python Interpreter MCP server

 2. The MCP tools icon should now appear in the chat interface

-Important: The --dir parameter is required and defines where files will be saved and executed, maintaining security by isolating operations to this directory.
+Important: The --dir parameter is required and specifies the directory where files will be saved and executed, creating a security boundary.

 Available Tools